 I then take my empty plate to the sink and wash it.

 I then send Abby a final text and go up to my room to finish packing.
 Just as I finish, I get a text from Abby.
 “Finally!”
 I think.
-She says she is already to go.
+She says she is all ready to go.
 I then text her to come right over and then head downstairs to say goodbye to my mother.

-“You better make sure you call this time,” my mom says as she gives me a hug.
+“You better make sure you call this time,” my mom says, as she gives me a hug.
 “You always say you will, but then you don’t.”